Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Baseline Method Summaries

-Conditioned on this stochastic key representation, HSA performs a second stochastic attention step over the values:

-where $\tau_1$ and $\tau_2$ control the softness of the centroid-level and value-level stochastic attentions, respectively, and $\widehat{\mathbf{k}}_i$ is the stochastic key head formed from the centroid-level sample.

-Thus, HSA injects randomness at two levels: first, through stochastic assignment of keys to learned centroids, and second, through stochastic attention over values.
-The paper motivates the centroid stage as a way to retain predictive performance while still capturing uncertainty, and also shows that the induced centroid-attention approximation is bounded when nearby keys are close in Euclidean distance.
-After training, uncertainty is estimated by repeating stochastic forward passes and averaging the resulting outputs.
+Hierarchical stochastic attention (HSA) injects randomness directly into transformer self-attention through Gumbel-Softmax sampling \cite{Pei2022}.
+HSA injects randomness at two levels: first, through stochastic assignment of keys to learned centroids, and second, through stochastic attention over values.
 In our experiments, HSA serves as the closest architectural baseline to stochastic attention, since both methods alter the attention pathway itself.